 3. “Server Contact AIM Name” – This is an optional field for using an AIM username for the server to message.
 It will prompt you for a username and password should you enable this.

 The next section is the Hostname section which defaults to the below image.
 For this field, you DO NOT want to use your base domain/website.
 You will want to use a subdomain of your domain.
 Something like “server1.domain.tld” or “webserver.domain.tld” where domain.tld is your domain/website.
-If you do not have a domain, you may make up/create a subdomain but please note that this value will never resolve if there are no DNS records for it.
+If you do not have a domain, you may make up/create a subdomain, but please note that this value will never resolve if there are no DNS records for it.
 As an additional note, please use a value here that you either have or will create an A record or other type of DNS record for.
-This will allow you to easily access your server by using that subdomain.
+This will allow you to access your server by using that subdomain easily.

 The last section is the Main Network Device.
-This field should also be left as the default value, as eth0 is the main network device.
+This field should also be left as the default value, as eth0 is the primary network device.
 Once done, you can click on “Save & Go to Step 3.”

 The next page will bring you directly to a Nameservers page.
 The first box here is Nameserver Configuration.
 It is important to note that if you are NOT using your server to host your own private or public DNS, you should choose the option “Disabled.”
 If you are using your own nameservers, pick the nameserver option that best applies to you.
 In most cases, the default BIND will work for your needs.

 The next page deals with FTP, mail, and cPHulk services.
-The first section for FTP, you can leave as the default which is set to Pure-FTPD.
-If you’d rather use ProFTPD you may do so.
-If you do not need FTP, you may disable it, but if you plan to upload files it would be best to pick between Pure and Pro FTPD.
+In the first section for FTP, you can leave as the default, which is set to Pure-FTPD.
+If you’d rather use ProFTPD, you may do so.
+If you do not need FTP, you may disable it, but if you plan to upload files, it would be best to pick between Pure and Pro FTPD.

 The first section on the Feature Showcase page deals with Recommended Features.
-It’s recommended to keep these enabled but it is your choice.
+It’s recommended to keep these enabled, but it is your choice.